kristy-fournier/PartyJukebox/readme.md

     - Uses port 19054 by default
         - `--port (port)` changes the port for that run
         - The default port can be changed in the file
+    - Running with `--admin (admin password)` sets an admin password for moderation on the client
+        - Anyone who knows the admin password can enter it on the client and change the abilities of any non-admin users (for example to limit skipping)
+            - The total set of features that can be restricted is
+                - Skip track
+                - Play-pause toggle
+                - Add track
+                - Partymode toggle
+                - Change volume
+        - When this argument is left out (or empty string) the admin features aren't used, and everyone can do everything

 ### Client:
 ![image](./Screenshot_MAIN.png) \